mozilla-l10n/documentation/src/products/firefox_desktop/adding_nightly.md

 ...
 ```

 Identify the `locales` section, and add the new locale code between double quotes, followed by a comma.
-As before, you can use Atom to make sure the list is in alphabetical order (make sure to select only the lines with actual locale codes before pressing `F5`).
+As before, you can use the editor to make sure the list is in alphabetical order (make sure to select only the lines with actual locale codes before pressing running the command).

 After you’ve finished editing the files, check the status of the repository, and the diff.